Our Top-Rated Bookmakers with Liga MX

 Season-long bets in Liga MX are futures bets placed before or early in a tournament (Apertura or Clausura) to win titles, finish top, or avoid relegation.

-You should place season-long bets after the previous tournament ends but before the new one begins, usually from late May through mid-June.
+You should place season-long bets after the previous tournament ends but before the new one begins, usually from late May through mid-June for Apertura, or late December through early January for Clausura.
 Odds tighten after first few matchweeks as form, injuries, and transfers affect team strength.
 Heavy betting volume near start of Apertura (July) and Clausura (January) causes biggest price shifts.

-• Mid-tournament (~matchweeks 8-10): Odds narrow; only major form shifts or unexpected performances move prices.
+- Mid-tournament (~matchweeks 8-10): Odds narrow.
+Only major form shifts (Monterrey winning streak, Santos Laguna coaching change, Pumas UNAM youth breakthrough) or unexpected performances move prices.
+Books become efficient.

-• After transfer windows close / squad registrations set (Jan for Clausura, summer for Apertura): Rosters locked; futures become more stable.
+- After transfer windows close / squad registrations set (January for Clausura, summer for Apertura): Rosters locked.
+When América signs quality foreign striker or Chivas promotes Cantera youth talent, futures become more stable.
+Books take 3-5 matches repricing chemistry.

-• Before the playoffs (Liguilla): Hard to shift markets; only very late betting or extreme performances affect pricing.
+- Before playoffs (Liguilla—starts after 17 regular matchdays): Hard to shift markets.
+Only very late betting or extreme performances affect pricing.
+Top-10 teams enter reclassification creating playoff value.

 Because Liga MX divides the full season into two short tournaments—Apertura from July-December, Clausura from January-May—each provides its own futures window.